KlinkerJ/EMR22_project/README.md

 # Usage

 ## Find the correct webcam
 You may have to use a different webcam-id for your webcam / robot-mounted cam.
 In our scripts, we are using the camera id 0.
 If that is not the right id, you can change it in `nodes/yolo_img_pub.py` and `nodes/yolo_move_robot.py`.
+You can also use our script to detect attached and usable cameras (`scripts/detect_cam.py`).

 ## Run only yolov5 and view the results in Rqt
 1. Start our script